Venezuelan opposition leader María Corina Machado wins the Nobel Peace Prize

 González celebrated Machado’s Nobel win in a post on X, calling it a “very well-deserved recognition for the long fight of a woman and of a whole people for our freedom and democracy.”

 Machado, who turned 58 this week, was set to run against Maduro, but the government disqualified her.
-González took her place.
-He had never run for office before.
-The lead-up to the election saw widespread repression including disqualifications, arrests and human rights violations.
+González, who had never run for office before, took her place.
+The lead-up to the election saw widespread repression, including disqualifications, arrests and human rights violations.

 The crackdown on dissent only increased after the country’s National Electoral Council, which is stacked with Maduro loyalists, declared him the winner despite credible evidence to the contrary.